Teams Lean on Sales QA Software for Performance and Compliance: 2023 Trends

 QA Monitors for Compliance

 Call center operators face mounting legislation and procedures with severe consequences for non-compliance.
-Fines for TCPA violations that have recently increased from $1,500 to $10,000.
-More recently, new state regulations have been following in the footsteps of Florida’s 2021 “Mini-TCPA,” giving consumers a “private right of action.”
+Fines for TCPA violations have increased in recent years, and meanwhile, more and more state legislatures have been following in the footsteps of Florida’s 2021 “Mini-TCPA,” which famously (or infamously) gave consumers a “private right of action.”

-With this increased ability to bring class-action suits, companies now face a growing threat of debilitating litigation, which can easily require millions of dollars to settle.
+With this increased ability to bring class-action suits, companies now face a growing threat of debilitating litigation in a growing number of states, which can easily require millions of dollars to settle.
 As attorney and TCPA compliance expert Eric J. Troutman once put it, “It’s kind of like having 10,000 minor deputized attorneys general calling you up and calling you out for potential violations.”

 But it’s not just the TCPA that you need to worry about.
 Incorporating effective quality assurance means monitoring for compliance with things like call monitoring consent, which varies from state to state; the national Do Not Call (DNC) Registry; new privacy laws like the California Consumer Privacy Act (CCPA); as well as industry-specific statutes and standards that might apply, like the Truth in Lending Act or the PCI DSS.